Fair Near Neighbor Search: Independent Range Sampling in High Dimensions: Conclusion

 \section{Conclusion}

 In this paper, we have investigated a possible definition of fairness in similarity search by connecting the notion of ``equal opportunity'' to independent range sampling.
 An interesting open question is to investigate the applicability of our data structures for problems like discrimination discovery \cite{LuongRT11}, diversity in recommender systems~\cite{adomavicius2014optimization}, privacy preserving similarity search \cite{Riazi16}, and estimation of kernel density \cite{CharikarS17}.

-The techniques presented here require a manual trade-off between the performance of the LSH part and the additional running time contribution from finding the near points among the non-far points.
+Moreover, it would be interesting to investigate techniques for providing incentives (i.e., reverse discriminations~\cite{LuongRT11}) to prevent discrimination: an idea could be to merge the data structures in this paper with distance-sensitive hashing functions in~\cite{Aumuller18}, which allow to implement hashing schemes where the collision probability is an (almost) arbitrary function of the distance.
+Finally, the techniques presented here require a manual trade-off between the performance of the LSH part and the additional running time contribution from finding the near points among the non-far points.
 From a user point of view, we would much rather prefer a parameterless version of our data structure that finds the best trade-off with small overhead, as discussed in~\cite{AhleAP17} in another setting.